CarloNicolini/networkqit/INSTALL.rst

    documentation.

-Below we assume you have the default Python environment already configured on your computer and you intend to install ``NetworkQit`` inside of it.
+Below we assume you have the default Python environment already configured on your computer and you intend to install ``networkqit`` inside of it.
 If you want to create and work with Python virtual environments, please follow instructions on `venv <https://docs.python.org/3/library/venv.html>`_ and `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.